ianmbloom/futhask/README.md

 For conversion between Futhark values and Haskell values, two classes are defined.

     class Input fo ho where
-        toFuthark :: ho -> FT c fo
+        toFuthark :: ho -> FT c (fo c)

     class Output fo ho where
-        fromFuthark :: fo -> FT c ho
+        fromFuthark :: fo c -> FT c ho

 Instances of Input and Output are generated for all transparent Futhark-arrays.
 The Haskell representation is `Array S` from `Data.Massiv.Array`.
-Instances are also defined for tuples of instances.
 The absence of functional dependencies in the definitions might require more explicit type signatures, but gives more flexibility to define new instances.
+For tuples of instances, functions on the form `fromFutharkTN`, where `N` is the tuple size, are defined.